 - Restaurants nearby

-- Grab one of the Palacio’s bikes and explore old Seville or head off with a guide to discover the city’s best tapas bars
+- Rent one of the Palacio’s bikes and explore old Seville or head off with a guide to discover the city’s best tapas bars

 - Visit La Basilica del Gran Poder, home to one of the city’s most venerated icons and a hub of the Easter week processions